PE02086A.gif (1977 bytes)

 Whilst in Germany I held the club calls DA2YV @ RAF Gutersloh (1976-77) and DA2CL @ the 14 Signal Regt (EW) (1979-82).

-The UK call sign G4EMX was obtained in 1977 when due posting back to the UK.
+The UK callsign G4EMX was obtained in 1974.

-Whilst in J Troop I had many roles from a MAOT Team leader for C flight of 18 Sqn, to C Flight (within 18 Squadron Wessex) Royal Signals Radio Detachment, ACIO Rear link for 18 Sqn at Corps HQ, Rebroadcast Commander, and Troop Storeman.
+Whilst in J Troop I had many roles from a MAOT Team leader, to Squadron Radio Detachment, ACIO Rear link, Rebroadcast Commander, and Troop Storeman.
 The interest in Amateur Radio was a solid foundation to be a military communicator.
 Not only as one seemed to stick at it where others seemed to loose interest.
 But the technical knowledge helped to get the C11's and C42's fixed (sometimes with out a technician being around!).
-My last two years had a part time job as a barman at the local RAF NAAFI (22 Club and the old NAAFI above and besides the main cook house before it burnt down) which was quite an insight.
+My last two years had a part time job as a barman at the local RAF NAAFI which was quite an insight.

 I arrived @ Gutersloh as a Signalman and left as a Cpl.

 G3CIO the Catterick Garrison radio club was run as well from G4RS.
 And many friends where made on the two club nights held each week.
-I started off the local Raynet group with Brain G4HVA.
+I started off the local Raynet group with Brain G4HVA who still runs it today.
 And Ray G3EKL <SK>, who was also the national treasurer for RAEN for many years.

 As we where so far out of town so to speak the Col asked that SNCO’s looked at any activities to keep the lads out of mischief.
 So with the help of an ex pat living at Oldau near by to Celle.
 Eddie King DJ0SS (G4HWC), helped me form the first known Amateur Radio club within an active EW unit at that time.
 And so DJ0CL (Celle Loonies) was established.
 And with the help of G4RS (G3EKL Again) in the way of the Swan Cygnet and a multi mode 2 mtr rig (FDK200 I think), we where on the air.
 I was promoted to SSgt in early 1982.
 And took over the running of Radio Troop when the then SSGT was posted out to the Falklands.
 We where responsible for sending quite a few specialist's in that direction for the period of the conflict.

 On my return to the Regiment in July 1982 I applied for my PVR.
 I then left the Army by PVR (Purchase by Voluntary Release) after the Falklands war in Dec 1982 as a SSGT (LSGC & GSM for NI).
-This was based on the advice of John G3OPW (who I meet at the old Comrades reunion at Catterick in 1982, pry to going on the KAPE), as to what I was or was not missing as a civilian.
-And what I had seen and discussed on the KAPE tour with retired Royal Signals NCO's and retired officers.
+This was based on the advice of G3OPW, as to what I was or was not missing as a civilian.
+And what I had seen and discussed on the KAPE tour with retired Royal Signals NCO's and retired officers).
 At the time I believed I was doing the right thing.
 Maybe with hindsight I should have stayed for my 22.
 But after 15 years mans service and 2 years boys I needed a change of direction.
 And at that time the Army could not offer me that (I believed) SSgt or not.
 And with comments by G3ONU <SK> back in 1976 at an AGM.
 Along the lines of, "if your don’t try something you will never know" I jumped ship so to speak.
-And the army had no modern HR department at the time to advice one any other way.

 saltire.gif (12096 bytes)